In customer experience, few metrics have sparked as much debate — and delivered as much value — as the Net Promoter Score (NPS).

 A well-crafted NPS survey delivers clarity without overwhelming the respondent.

-One core question plus one open-text follow-up is often enough.
+One core question plus one open-text follow-up is often sufficient.

 Avoid leading questions to ensure honest, unbiased responses.

-Include an open comment field — this is where the magic happens.
+Include an open comment field, as this is where valuable qualitative data is gathered.

-The most successful CX teams don’t treat NPS as a vanity metric — they treat it as a continuous improvement engine.
+The most successful CX teams do not treat NPS as a vanity metric.
+Instead, they treat it as a continuous improvement engine.

 This approach transforms customer sentiment into operational change.